eggplants/pybsddb-mirror/docs/dbenv.rst

    removed from the system.
    :OracleAPIC:`More info... <logarchive.html>`

-.. function:: log_flush()
+.. function:: log_flush(lsn=None)

    Force log records to disk.
 Useful if the environment, database or transactions are used as ACI, instead of ACID.
 For example, if the environment is opened as DB_TXN_NOSYNC.
+If provided, lsn is a tuple: (file, offset)
    :OracleAPIC:`More info... <logflush.html>`

 .. function:: log_get_config(which)